Clinical AI with EHR Integrations: SMART on FHIR Guide

 What should a team validate in a pilot?

-Validate the SMART on FHIR setup, the chart-context fields you need, the clinician review flow, the note and CDS outputs that matter most, and the BAA/security path for the exact deployment.
+Validate the supported EHR setup, the chart-context scope you need, the clinician review flow, the note and CDS outputs that matter most, and the BAA/security path for the exact deployment.

 What if my EHR is not listed on this page?

-If your team uses another SMART-on-FHIR-capable EHR, contact us to review fit and rollout scope directly.
-Glass supports Epic, eClinicalWorks, athenahealth, and Elation workflows today, but SMART on FHIR compatibility is still the right starting point for broader evaluation.
+If your team uses another EHR, contact us to review fit and rollout scope directly.
+Glass supports Epic, eClinicalWorks, athenahealth, and Elation workflows today, and broader evaluation should start with your EHR, implementation needs, and review workflow.